sputtene/zabbix-telegram-bot/README.md

 5) Execute the bot

 ## Systemd
-It is also possible to run the the zabbix telegram bot as a systemd service.
+It is also possible to run the zabbix telegram bot as a systemd service.
 An example service file can be found in the `systemd` directory